OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ## Maturity 2 - Create and test abuse cases and business logic flaw test
 ### Benefit
+Detect business logic flaws or vulnerabilities thay allow functionality in the software to be abused.

 ### Activity
 Misuse and abuse cases describe unintended and malicious use scenarios of the application, describing how an attacker could do this.
 Create misuse and abuse cases to misuse or exploit the weaknesses of controls in software features to attack an application.
 Use abuse-case models for an application to serve as fuel for identification of concrete security tests that directly or indirectly exploit the abuse scenarios.